skillerious/Markiva/README.md

 Markiva's integrated file explorer makes managing project files easy, with support for drag-and-drop functionality, file renaming, and the ability to set default open files.
 The editor also includes spell-checking, auto-save functionality, and the capability to export markdown content as PDF or HTML files.

-Overall, Markiva is designed to be a comprehensive, reliable tool for anyone working with markdown, providing all the necessary features directly within the application to minimize reliance on external tools.
-Its name, inspired by the Swedish word for brandy, perfectly captures its blend of power, refinement, and functionality.

 # Examples

 This is a sampe of the code block